 Special grades of film (including clear film) may be applied to factory tinted windows.
-When these films are applied to tinted glass, the combination of tints must still allow a minimum light transmittance of 35 per cent.
+When these films are applied to tinted glass, the combination of tints must still allow a minimum light transmittance of 35 per cent on the drivers and passenger front windows and 20% (T20) on the rear windows.

 Please note: The Australian Design Rules (ADRs) now allow privacy glass to be fitted to a vehicle rearwards of the driver's vision.
-Privacy glass has no minimum light transmittance and is often darker than T35 tint.
+Privacy glass has no minimum light transmittance and is often darker than T20 tint.
 Privacy glass incorporates tinted film within the glazing and is not defined as an applied tint.
 All applied tint must meet the above requirements and not the requirements set out for privacy glass in the ADRs.